Ray Mercer vs. Tommy Morrison: The Fight

 Morrison got off to a great start, outboxing a sluggish Mercer through the first three rounds en route to taking all three rounds on all three of the judge's scorecards.
 Morrison was able to limit Mercer's offense, landed several combinations and opened up a cut on Mercer's lower lip.
 However, Mercer rebounded with a strong round four, landing several hard rights to Morrison's head.
 Mercer would end the fight only 28 seconds into the fifth round.
 With Morrison backed up into the corner, Mercer was able to land a 15–punch combination.
-Clearly hurt from the exchange, Morrison slumped against the ropes, but the referee allowed Mercer to land several more punishing blows to a now defenseless Morrison before finally ending the fight.
+Clearly hurt from the exchange, Morrison slumped unconscious against the ropes, but the referee allowed Mercer to land several more punishing blows to a now defenseless Morrison before finally ending the fight.

 Aftermath

 Mercer's victory propelled into one of the top heavyweights in the division and he made it known in his post-match interview that he wanted a shot at Evander Holyfield's Undisputed Heavyweight title.
 Mercer chose to bypass a WBO title match with Michael Moorer, instead vacating the title in order to move on to a number one contenders match with Larry Holmes scheduled on February 7, 1992 with a shot at Holyfield's Undisputed title on the line.
 Mercer was installed as a heavy favorite over the aging Holmes, but Holmes was able to outbox and outpoint Mercer en route to a unanimous decision victory, taking Mercer's title shot against Holyfield in the process.

 Morrison rebounded from the loss by winning his next eight fights before meeting George Foreman for the WBO Heavyweight Championship in June 1993, which had been vacated by Moorer earlier in the year.
 Morrison was able to outbox Foreman and won by a lopsided unanimous decision to become the new WBO champion, as well as reestablishing him as one of the top heavyweight contenders.
 After defending his title once against Tim Tomashek, Morrison signed a deal to meet the WBC Heavyweight champion Lennox Lewis for the title, but chose to take a tuneup bout against the virtually unknown Michael Bentt before facing Lewis.
 The decision would prove to be unwise as Bentt brutalized Morrison during their fight, knocking him down three times in the first after which the fight was stopped and Bentt was named the winner.
 The loss cost Morrison his title shot against Lewis, as well as a reported $7.5 million that he was to earn in the Lewis fight.